portainer/dev-toolkit/user-toolkits/alapenna/README.md

 This is how I run this environment:

 ```
+# This container:
+# * Exposes a few different ports for development
+# * Has access to the local socket to control Docker from within the VSCode terminal
+# * Uses a mount to store the projects on the host
+# * Uses a convenient mount to share files between the host and this container
 docker run -it --init \
-    # Expose a few different ports for development
-    -p 3000:3000 -p 9000:9000 -p 9443:9443 -p 8000:8000 -p 6443:6443 -p 443:443 \
+    -p 3000:3000 -p 9000:9000 -p 9443:9443 -p 8000:8000 -p 8999:8999 -p 6443:6443 -p 443:443 \
-    # Access to the local socket to control Docker from within the VSCode terminal
     -v /var/run/docker.sock:/var/run/docker.sock \
-    # The projects are cloned and stored on the host
     -v ~/workspaces/toolkit-workspace:/workspace \
-    # Convenient mount to share files between the host and this container
     -v ~/tmp/dev-toolkit:/share-tmp \
     --name portainer-dev-toolkit \
     portainer-dev-toolkit